Connect with us

 Some people see preventing the birth of people with certain genetic traits as a form of eugenics, the troubling practice of treating a social group’s genetic traits as unwanted and attempting to remove them from the human gene pool.
 But genetic traits are often associated with a person’s social identity – treating certain traits as unwanted in the human gene pool can be deeply discriminatory.

-Losing a baby to severe genetic disease to profound suffering for families.
+Losing a baby to severe genetic disease leads to profound suffering for families.
 But the same genes that cause disease may also create human identity and community.
 As the National Council on Disability outlined in its report, people with disabilities can have a good quality of life when given enough social support.

 It’s not easy to engage nonscientists in discussions about genetics.
 And people have diverse values, which means community deliberations that work in one context might not work in another.
 But from what I’ve seen, scientific developments are more likely to benefit prospective users when the developers of the technology consider the users’ concerns.